miriamgrigsby/vpnToggle/README.md

 ### Executable file

-The first func, sh, uses the exec import from child_process (https://nodejs.org/api/child_process.html#child_process_child_process) to execute the command passed in and to resolve the stdout and stderr.
+The first func, sh, uses the exec import from child_process to execute the command passed in and to resolve the stdout and stderr (https://nodejs.org/api/child_process.html#child_process_child_process)

 ToggleVpn() is where the magic happens to connect or disconnect after 110 sec of inactivity.
 The first await passes a shell command to the sh().
 This command checks the system for inactivity and sets that int = stdout.
 Now we can check the value of stdout to see if it is >= to my designated timeframe, if so, disconnect vpn, otherwise connect it.